lidongrong/Logistic-regression-in-Titanic/README.md

 尚有不完善之处，将来可能进行改进

-This is the homework of Linear Modeling(STAT 151A) in UC Berkeley during my exchange to Cal in fall 2018.
+This is the homework of Linear Modeling(STAT 151A) during my exchange to UC Berkeley in fall 2018.
 The material of the program comes from Kaggle.

-This program models passengers on titanic, judge if they could survive based on various factors.
-The dataset comes from https://www.kaggle. com/c/titanic/data.
+This program models passengers on titanic, predicts if they could survive based on various factors.
+The dataset comes from https://www.kaggle.com/c/titanic/data.

 The model's performance on the testing set has an accuracy rate of about 0.86

-Still there are improvement shall be made to this model.
+Still there is improvement shall be made to this model.